Library of Jonava

 Library of Jonava or Public library of Jonava district municipality (Jonavos rajono savivaldybės viešoji biblioteka) is a public library in the town of Jonava, Lithuania.
+It currently serves a population size that is between 10,000 and 100,000.

 During World War II, the library was closed and all books were destroyed.
 From 1945 to 1946, the public library was re-opened.